cycosoft/Eyas/README.md

 ## Features

-- 📦 Package your app as a portable runner or executable for Windows, Mac, or Linux
+- 📦 Package your app as a shareable file for Windows, Mac, or Linux
 - 🔗 Simulate running your app from any domain
 - 📏 Supports custom screen size testing (mobile, tablet, desktop)
 - 🕜 Custom build expiration between 1 hour and 30 days